16pa5a0510/portfolio2/README.md

 html :hypertext marup language in this i used all tags of html.

+javascript: iam not used  javascripting in portfolio page.

 ## app i done
  team of mumbai indians.

+## meta

+The <meta> tag provides metadata about the HTML document.
+Metadata will not be displayed on the page, but will be machine parsable.